xiaonia/kotlin-web-site/pages/docs/reference/lambdas.md

 ### Underscore for unused variables (since 1.1)

-If the lambda parameter is unused, you can place an underscore instead of its name:
+<span style="color:red;">If the lambda parameter is unused, you can place an underscore instead of its name:</span>

 <div class="sample" markdown="1" theme="idea" data-highlight-only>